pushpendra65/RN_Album/README.md

 # Start
 If you are beginner to react-native, first follow these steps -

+0) If brew is not installed on your machine, install with _ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"_

 i) Install Node/Npm with _brew install node_.

 ii) Install Watchman with _brew install watchman_.